Traits

 For traits implemented in Rust, these will appear to the foreign side exactly like an objects.
 If the trait is exported as shown above, only Rust implemented traits will be able to be used.

-Foreign traits.
+Foreign traits

-This allows for the trait to also be implemented by foreign bindings - meaning the bindings can implement
+If the uniffi::export specified foreign, the trait can be implemented by foreign bindings - meaning

 pub trait Person {